odpi/egeria/developer-resources/tools/Docker.md

 The docker image needs a runtime to execute.
 It can run in the cloud using **Docker Hub** or on your machine using the **Docker Desktop**.
 The description below describes how to use the docker desktop.

-Docker Desktop supports running a docker image as a standalone container, or as part of group of containers started with **docker-compose**.

 Go to the [Docker website](https://www.docker.com/why-docker) and select the **Download Docker Desktop**.